 What did we cover?
 We covered Apply Pay merchant validation on the web.
 We learned about the differences between ActiveWeb for Apple Pay.

 You can check out our developer page and our microsite here.

 We've also got the related sessions.

+That's everything from us.
+Thank you so much for coming.
 I can't wait to see all the sites you're going to build with Apple Pay on the web.
 Thank you, and have a great WWDC.